The greybeards and the second sell-out of the #openweb

 Anarchism → favors decentralization, autonomy, and openness.

 Much of the Fediverse, despite the tech mess, is functionally anarchist in ethos.
 But this is rarely understood or spoken aloud.
 We have the A (Anarchy) but not yet the O (Order).
-Let’s fix this by building the O in the Fediverse, rather than let the default path be imposed, where #NGOs and #foundations bring closed governance models wrapped in the fig leaf of “participation”, we should be working now to build native, open forms of governance.
+A job people could take on is to fix this by building the O in the Fediverse, rather than let the default path be imposed, by the natural flow where #NGOs and #foundations bring closed governance models wrapped in the fig leaf of “participation”, we should be working now to build native, open forms of governance.

-That’s what the Open Governance Body (#OGB) is trying to do, to creating soft structure for an open culture.
-That’s what the #4opens help guide: basic principles for transparency and shared power.
-Let’s support these paths, as if we default to closure – either because of fear, control, or ideology – we kill the #openweb before it can grow.
+That’s what the Open Governance Body (#OGB) is outlined to do, to creating soft structure for an open culture.
+That’s what the #4opens help guide: basic principles for transparency and shared power, let’s support these paths.
+As if we default to closure – either because of fear, control, or ideology – we kill the #openweb before it can grow back.

 Let’s remember, we are the stewards of the future commons, let’s keep the doors opens.
 Thoughts?
 Examples?
 Let’s keep this conversation alive, in the open.